 Prostate cancer and treatment can lead to problems with urination as well as erectile dysfunction.

-If stage 2 prostate cancer spreads outside the prostate, it can reach nearby tissues, the lymph system, or bloodstream.
+If stage 2 prostate cancer spreads outside the prostate, it can reach nearby tissues, the lymph system, or the bloodstream.
 From there, it can metastasize to distant sites.
-Later-stage prostate cancer is difficult to treat and can be life-threatening.
+Later stage prostate cancer is difficult to treat and can be life-threatening.

 If you’re having trouble dealing with prostate cancer or side effects of treatment, or want to connect with others, visit:

 The outlook for a person with stage 2 prostate cancer is usually positive.
 Discovering the cancer at this stage means that it’s normally localized to the prostate, and therefore treatable.

 While no two patients will have the same experience, research estimates that close to

 Treatments including surgery, radiation therapy, and hormone therapy can remove cancerous cells or manage their growth.
 While these treatments may have short term side effects, they’re effective in improving a person’s outlook.

 Support groups are also available for those going through or recovering from prostate cancer treatment, which you may also find helpful.